 The application process includes two steps.
 First, a two-page letter of intent will be submitted for review.
-The letter of intent is due October 29, 2019 at midnight Eastern Time.
+The letter of intent is due October 20, 2019 at midnight Pacific Time.
 All applicants will receive feedback from reviewers.
 Five (5) authors will be selected to submit a complete portfolio.
 The letter of intent must include answers to the following questions:

 - How is this project innovative?
 How does this innovation build on current literature?

 - How could this innovation be adapted to meet different learning outcomes and/or be transferred to another institution?

 Five (5) authors/teams will be selected to submit a complete portfolio.
-Complete portfolios are due February 18, 2019 at midnight Eastern Time.
+Complete portfolios are due February 19, 2020 at midnight Pacific Time.

 - October 20, 2019: Letter of intent deadline